Joshua Tree National Park California, USA Travel Guide

 Limited shoulder space exists.

-When hiking, stay on marked trails to protect the delicate desert ecosystem and for your own safety.
+When hiking, remain on marked paths to protect the delicate desert ecosystem and for your own safety.

 For visitors with mobility needs, review the park's accessibility page online before your visit to identify suitable trails and facilities.